linwangolo/ABSA_AEN_Chinese/README.md

 Retrained AEN-BERT on CCF2012 datasets.

 ## Pretrained model
-You need to put the model file into `opinion_aen/state_dict`, and the pretrained model can be downloaded from [here](https://drive.google.com/file/d/1aOe6jk9ODwSesRC3TLiozp_71pfJWxvc/view?usp=sharing)
+You need to put the model file into `opinion_aen/state_dict/`, and the pretrained model can be downloaded from [here](https://drive.google.com/file/d/1aOe6jk9ODwSesRC3TLiozp_71pfJWxvc/view?usp=sharing).
-The pretrained model is trained with weibo corpus in Simplified Chinese and the accruracy achieves 90.48.
+The pretrained model is trained with **weibo corpus in Simplified Chinese** and the accruracy achieves **90.48**.

 ## Installation
 ```shell